 Increase Virtual Connection and Opportunities to Engage

 While a healthy routine is important for your team’s mental and physical wellbeing, it is also responsible for much more.
 Consistent rhythms can provide those much-needed connection points for healthy social engagement.
-As an organization, make sure that you are intentional to bridge the “distance” gap in as many ways as possible.
+As an remote workforce organization, make sure that you are intentional to bridge the “distance” gap in as many ways as possible.
 For large staff meetings, increase the frequency from monthly to weekly in shorter durations.
 This allows the team an opportunity to touch base with one another and your leadership becomes more visible and present.

 Implementing Unified Communication tools (learn more about utilizing the proper tools for your organization here) promote increased connectivity more efficiently.
 When in-person meetings are no longer an option, opting for video calling rather than an audio call when possible is the next best form of physical communication.
 Video meetings can seem inconvenient with the hassle of setting up a camera and taking time to make yourself presentable but setting the upfront expectation of a video call for scheduled meetings ensures everyone is prepared.
 It also allows for the participants to have a face-to-face conversation, which in times like these is truly valuable and often less frequent.